hinojoslj/SanctuaryChurch/README.md

 - Playlist: Whichever playlist you are currently building for, usually Sunday for Sunday church service.

 For a more detailed walkthrough, [read this documentation](https://learn.renewedvision.com/propresenter/working-with-files#import-file).

+#### Formatting a New Song

+ 1. Select all the slides, `cmd + a`, and `right-click` Themes > Sanctuary Lyrics > No Text Box White Font
+ 2. _If Worship Song:_ From another worship song, copy the background which should have 6 icons, and paste into your song.
+ 3. _If Altar Song:_ From another altar song, copy the background which should have 3 icons, and paste into your song.
+ 4. Remove blank slides from showing up in broadcast: Hold `cmd` and click all blank slides > `right-click` Add Action.. > Audience Look > Not in Livestream

 ---